sahammer/SimpleTradeSkillExporter/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Is there something you think could improve SimpleTradeSkillExporter?
 Let us know what you'd like to see!
-title: '[FEATURE]'
+title: "[FEATURE]"
-labels: 'Feature Request'
+labels: ''
+assignees: ''

 ---

 <!-- READ THIS FIRST

 Hello, thanks for taking the time to report a bug!